 Washing the Face

-At any time of the year it is important to be gentle when washing the face, as it is easy to aggravate Vata, which can promote dryness and wrinkles.
+At any time of the year, it is important to be gentle when washing the face, as it is easy to aggravate Vata, which can promote dryness and wrinkles.
 Favor body-temperature water over hot water.
 Avoid using soaps with chemical additives.
 For most skin types, sweet almond oil is a good lubricant to use after washing to help protect the skin.
-Sweet almond oil is also healthy way to remove make-up before washing.
+Additionally, sweet almond oil is also healthy way to remove make-up before washing.
 A luxurious option for keeping skin lubricated in the winter is to bathe the face with milk.
 Whole, organic milk is ideal.
-The tiny, nutritious molecules of milk can be easily be absorbed by our skin without clogging the pores.
+The tiny, nutritious molecules of milk can easily be absorbed by our skin without clogging the pores.
 Heat the milk to body temperature (not too hot) before applying.